AdobeDocs/experience-manager-64.en/help/assets/workfront-connector-install.md

 A user with administrator access in [!DNL Adobe Experience Manager] installs the enhanced connector.
 Before you install, review the platform support and other [prerequisites for the connector](https://one.workfront.com/s/csh?context=2467&pubname=the-new-workfront-experience).

+>[!TIP]
+>
+>Are you searching for the enhanced connector for Workfront documentation for AEM as a Cloud Service?
+Click [here](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/integrations/workfront-connector-install.html?lang=en).

 >[!IMPORTANT]
 >
 >Adobe requires deployment and configuration of the [!DNL Adobe Workfront for Experience Manager enhanced connector] only via certified partners or [!DNL Adobe Professional Services].
 If deployed and configured without a certified partner or [!DNL Adobe Professional Services], it is not supported by Adobe.